XaVeRski/Arduino-CANBus-Monitor/README.md

    - [V8.00](https://github.com/SeeedDocument/USB-CAN-Analyzer/tree/master/res/Program)

 2. Arduino UNO
 It also works on ATMega32u4 and ATMega2560.
+Another pins are used for ATMega2560

 3. MPC2515 canbus module
 You can get it from AliExpress or eBay for under $2.